 - Driver unfamiliarity with pedestrian traffic rules

-No matter how your pedestrian accident happened, the Fitch Law Firm LLC can investigate your accident and identify the responsible party if we represent you.
+No matter how your pedestrian accident happened, our team at The Fitch Law Firm LLC can investigate your accident and identify the responsible party if we represent you.

 For a free legal consultation with a pedestrian accidents lawyer serving Columbus, call 614-545-3930

-Anyone operating a motor vehicle on the road is assumed to owe other road users a duty of care.
+Anyone operating a motor vehicle on the road owes other road users a duty of care.
 This means that all vehicle operators must be licensed and must follow all driving laws that apply to them.
-This includes but is not limited to following posted traffic signs, avoiding drinking and driving, avoiding distractions while driving, and ensuring vehicle upkeep.
+These laws include, but are not limited to, following posted traffic signs, avoiding drinking and driving, avoiding distractions while driving, and ensuring vehicle upkeep.